MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0032-controldeletionnotallowed.md

 Controls that have been published must not be deleted.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks
 Removing a control which has been published is not allowed because it will break dependent extensions which are referencing it or modifying it.

 > [!NOTE]
 > Renaming a control will also trigger this error.
 The AppSourceCop will consider the renamed control as a new control, unrelated to the one defined in the previous version.

-## How to fix this diagnostic?
+## How to fix this diagnostic

 If the control was removed, revert the change by adding back the control and mark it as obsolete as [Obsolete](../properties/devenv-obsoletestate-property.md).

-If control was renamed in order to change its display string in the web client, consider using the [Caption](../properties/devenv-caption-property.md) property instead.
+If the control was renamed in order to change its display string in the web client, consider using the [Caption](../properties/devenv-caption-property.md) property instead.

-If control was renamed in order to comply with naming rules such as [AS0011](appsourcecop-as0011-identifiersmusthaveaffix.md), consider obsoleting the control and introducing a new one.
+If the control was renamed in order to comply with naming rules such as [AS0011](appsourcecop-as0011-identifiersmusthaveaffix.md), consider obsoleting the control and introducing a new one.

-## Examples of errors for dependent extensions:
+## Examples of errors for dependent extensions

 The following examples show some of the compilation errors that will be reported on dependent extensions if a control is removed from one version to another.

 Version 1.0 of the extension defines a page named MyPage that contains a control named MyControl.
 Version 2.0 does not define this control anymore.

-### Example 1: Extensions modify this control.
+### Example 1 - Extensions modify this control

 If a dependent extension modifies this control in a page extension or customization, when compiling against version 2.0, this will lead to a compilation error similar to `The control 'MyControl' is not found in the target 'MyPage' (AL0270)`.